oscarcardoso/flextimemonitor/README.md

 - Make a Ivan-Fix: Count the absent days as todaysTime - fixedTime - lateTime
 - Set fixed initial flex time.
 - Save previous month events in a monthly database.
+- Sort events when loading for group event.

 ## v0.0.4
 - Average each previous day into a single list element.